Neftalí Feliz: Kansas City Royals

-On June 22, 2017, Feliz was signed to a major league contract by the Kansas City Royals.
+On June 22, 2017, Feliz signed a major league contract with the Kansas City Royals.
 Feliz posted a 4.74 ERA in 20 games before being released by Kansas City on September 1.

 Arizona Diamondbacks

 On January 28, 2018, Feliz signed a minor league deal with the Arizona Diamondbacks.
 He spent the season with the Diamondbacks' Triple-A affiliate, the Reno Aces, where he posted a 6–5 record and 4.81 ERA in 37 games with the team.
-He elected free agency on November 3, 2018.
+He elected free agency following the season on November 2.

 Seattle Mariners

 On April 10, 2019, Feliz signed a minor league deal with the Seattle Mariners.
-However, Feliz never appeared in a game for the organization, and spent the 2019 and 2020 seasons out of affiliated ball.
+However, Feliz never appeared in a game for the organization, and spent the 2019 and 2020 seasons out of affiliated baseball.

 Philadelphia Phillies

-On December 17, 2020, Feliz signed a minor league contract with the Philadelphia Phillies organization.
+On December 17, 2020, Feliz signed a minor league contract with the Philadelphia Phillies.
 He was assigned to the Triple-A Lehigh Valley IronPigs to begin the 2021 season, where he recorded a 2–1 record and 1.26 ERA in 15 games.
 On June 25, 2021, Feliz was selected to the active roster.
 On July 1, Feliz was designated for assignment by the Phillies after struggling to a 36.00 ERA across 2 appearances.
 On July 3, Feliz elected free agency.

 Los Angeles Dodgers

 On July 6, 2021, Feliz signed a minor league contract with the Los Angeles Dodgers organization.
-He was assigned to the Triple-A Oklahoma City Dodgers but was added to the major league roster on August 16.
+He was assigned to the Triple-A Oklahoma City Dodgers and was later added to the major league roster on August 16.
 He pitched one scoreless inning for the Dodgers on August 22 before he was designated for assignment two days later.
-On August 27, Feliz cleared waivers and was assigned outright to Triple-A Oklahoma City.
-He was called back up to the majors on September 6.
-He pitched in two more games, on September 7 and 8, pitching two scoreless innings before he was again designated for assignment on September 9 and then outrighted to Triple-A Oklahoma City on September 11.
-In AAA, he pitched 26 2/3 innings over 20 games with a 4.73 ERA.
+On August 27, Feliz cleared waivers and was assigned outright to Triple-A. He was called back up to the majors on September 6.
+He pitched in two more games, on September 7 and 8, pitching two scoreless innings before he was again designated for assignment on September 9 and then outrighted to Triple-A on September 11.
+In Triple-A, he pitched 26 2/3 innings over 20 games with a 4.73 ERA.
 On October 14, Feliz elected free agency.